 If the floor is damaged you can add a layer of epoxy resin first to fill in the dents, cracks and crevices.
 Then simply allow it to dry before creating your new floor.

-The importance of color and lighting
+Be clever with color and lighting

 Once you have finished the preparations it’s time to tackle the actual man cave conversion.